-You can connect an alarm system to the alarm terminal on the Supra Touch.
-The alarm system can be a siren, alarm panel, auto-dialer, or similar equipment.
-Read your equipment's' installation guide for information about the type of system: normally open or normally closed.
+You can connect an alarm system to the Plus Touch' alarm terminal.
+An alarm system can be a siren, alarm panel, or auto-dialer.
+Read your system's installation guide for installation instructions and information about the type of system: normally open or normally closed.
 Below are the descriptions for the alarm terminal.